aws-samples/healthlakeimaging-to-dicom-exporter/README.md

 ## Getting started

-This sample relies on the pylibjpeg-openjpeg wrapper project, and requires a specific version of the openJpeg that supports HTJ2K.
-Refer to the installation steps below for more information about compiling this python package.
+This sample relies on the pylibjpeg-openjpeg wrapper project, and requires a specific version of openJpeg that supports HTJ2K.
+This is included from pylibjpeg-openjpeg v1.3.0 and above.

 ## Installation

 Follow these main steps to build and use this project:
 *  Clone this project.
-*  Clone the project pylibjpeg-openjpeg, branch jmsmkn.
 *  Initialize an app env.
-*  Compile and install pylibjpeg-openjpeg in the app env.
 *  Configure the AWS CLI for `medical-imaging` API.